 Every cruise line company has a unique contract, but most contracts shorten the statute of limitations to one year.
 In other words, cruise ship passengers may only have one year to file a personal injury lawsuit against the cruise ship company.
 The shortened statute of limitations is essential.

 When cruise ship passengers who suffer an injury fail to file a lawsuit before the deadline, they may lose their chance to recover compensation in a personal injury lawsuit.
 Additionally, some cruise ship contracts require that the injured passenger give written notice of their intent to pursue a personal injury lawsuit.
 Some contracts even require that passengers provide legal advice within six months of the injury taking place on the cruise ship.

 Speak With A Cruise Ship Accident Lawyer Today

 Due to these short notice requirements, those who’ve suffered a personal injury in a cruise ship accident must seek experienced legal help as soon as possible.
 Personal injury victims must act as quickly as possible when it comes to hiring experienced lawyers.
 Many cruise ship contracts require that an injured cruise ship member give notice within six months.
 These shortened time restrictions make it challenging to gather the necessary evidence.
 If you’ve experienced a personal injury on a cruise ship, it is essential to speak to an experienced lawyer as soon as possible.

 At Koch & Schmidt, we will thoroughly investigate your legal claim.
 We will act quickly to gather all relevant evidence in your case.
 After analyzing the facts of your case, we will develop a compelling legal strategy.
 If you’ve suffered an injury in a cruise ship accident, don’t wait too long to start the process of seeking compensation.
-Contact our law firm to schedule your initial consultation today.
+Contact our law firm online or call us at 504-541-9026 to schedule your initial consultation today.